Is COVID more dangerous than driving? How scientists are parsing COVID risks

 “As much as we wouldn’t like to believe it,” said Anne Sosin, who studies health equity at Dartmouth College, “we still need a society-wide approach to the pandemic, especially to protect those who can’t benefit fully from vaccination.”

-Collective Metrics
+Collective metrics

 While COVID is far from America’s only health threat, it remains one of its most significant.
 In March, even as deaths from the first omicron surge plummeted, the virus was still the third leading cause of death in the United States, behind only heart disease and cancer.